A Guide to eSports

-There are hundreds of eSports teams competing today, each with their own specific expertise in a variety of games.
+There are hundreds of eSports teams competing for massive prizes in tournaments all around the world, each with their own specific expertise in a variety of games.

-The top-performing teams include, Team Liquid: this gaming team has won significant amounts of money across games like Call of Duty, Dota 2, Fifa, Heroes of the Storm, and Super Smash Bros.
-Their total winnings so far, across more than 1000 tournaments, amount to almost $17m.
-Evil Geniuses: first launched as a Counter-Strike team back in 1999, Evil Geniuses have gone on to make a name for themselves playing Halo, Quake, Dota 2, StarCraft II, and more.
+First launched as a Counter-Strike team back in 1999, Evil Geniuses have gone on to make a name for themselves playing Halo, Quake, Dota 2, StarCraft II, and more.
 They’re actually a subsidiary of GoodGame Agency (owned by none other than Amazon, as part of the company’s Twitch group).
-Their overall earnings to date, in more than 660 tournaments, is more than $16m.
-Newbee: this team specialises in Dota 2, League of Legends, and Overwatch.
-They have achieved winnings of more than $11.5m throughout just 96 tournaments.
+Their overall earnings to date, in more than 660 matches, is a whopping $16m.

 eSports Betting Strategies